 As the weather cools down one of the best ways to keep warm and celebrate the holidays is with mulled apple cider.
 What makes this drink so perfect for the season is the aroma of apples and baking spices it fills your house with.

-We’ll be making our mulled apple cider with spiced rum for that extra holiday spirit.
+I’ll be making my mulled apple cider with spiced rum for that extra holiday spirit.
 The rum is just an added bonus, so if you’re making this for a family affair with kids, feel free to leave the booze out – it will still be delicious!

 What is Mulled Apple Cider?